waterbuffalo13/micromanage/README.md

 - Financial Planning: I really want to buy a house but when will I be able to based on my current finances?
 What if I make adjustments?
 Maybe I'm overdue for a holiday?
 Can I afford it?
 - Health & Fitness Planning: Would you like to know when exactly you'd get that six-pack/run a marathon/lift your bodyweight? even if sedentary stil useful.
 - Recommendation: Feeling bored?
 Here are some interesting activities that you might like!
 Feeling anxious?
 Tell me about it on this page.
 Feeling the existential angst?
 Hey I've booked a holiday for you and the family in Switzerland.
 No need to thank me man.
 And great work on that presentation you did at work!
 It was awesome!
+- Advanced Analytics: A page dedicated for advanced stuff

 I also placed special attention to the look and feel of the application.
 After all, what good is an application if nobody wants to use it?
 And these applets are interconnected with analytics to produce useful statistics about the end-user.

 I want to explore systematic strategies to allocate uncommitted time in a way that maximises individual human happiness over the lifespan by tracking and optimising for a wellbeing index.
 The ultimate goal is help the user make progress towards a state of "perfect resource allocation"; a hypothetical psuedo-mystical pattern of behaviour where a person is doing precisely what they need to all the time.
-The concept of time is viewed as finite resource that is continuously being exchanged for activities that provides some form of value.
+Fundamentally the approach is to view life as a game of resource allocation with time being the sole, finite resource that is continually traded for different types of values.
 This project views life as a series of these (time-> activity-> value) transactions.
 By viewing life from this perspective, concepts such as return-on-investment and opportunity cost become quantifiable and measurable.

 I place a strong a emphasis on concept on continual exploration and consistent self refinement of values.